ColinLi33/Explorer/readme.md

 </p>

 - Hosted on web at [ColinLi.me](http://colinli.me/)
-- Automatically hooks onto Life360 data using custom API and logs locations and timestamp of every member in your circle
+- No longer uses Life360 (their API has shutdown, working on a permanent solution, but currently using https://github.com/aaronpk/Overland-iOS)
 - Viewable map for each member
 - Fog of war enabled to darken areas you haven't been